-Abraham: All 3 faiths trace their lineage to Abraham, known as Ibrahim in Islam.
+Abraham: All 3 faiths trace their lineage to Abraham, known as lbrahim in Islam.
 Christians and Jews trace their descent to Abraham, his wife Sarah, and their son Isaac; Muslims trace theirs to Abraham and his Egyptian concubine, Hagar, and their son Ishmael.

-Much of the Scriptures: content of the Qur'an is teachings and similar to stories found in the Christian Old and Testaments. and Muslims view Islam as a completion of previous revelations to Jewish and Christian prophets.
-However.
-Muslims believe Jews and Christians altered God's word and only Muhammad received the true revelation of God.
+Scriptures: Much of the content of the Qur'an is similar to teachings and stories found in the Christian Bible's Old and New Testaments. and Muslims view Islam as a completion of previous revelations to .lewish and Christian prophets.
+However, Muslims believe Jews and Christians altered God's word and only

+Muhammad received the true revelation of God.